 The term "Revenues" or "Gross Revenues" is defined in the Electric System Resolution to mean all income or earnings, including any income from the investment of funds which is deposited in a revenue fund (referred to herein as the "Electric System's Revenue Fund") as provided in the Electric System Resolution, derived by JEA from the ownership or operation of the Electric System.
 "Gross Revenues" or "Revenues" does not include customers' deposits and any other deposits subject to refund unless such deposits have become property of JEA.
-For any purpose of the Electric System Resolution that requires the computation of Gross Revenues or Revenues with respect to any period of time, "Gross Revenues" or "Revenues" includes such amounts derived by JEA from the ownership or operation of the Electric System during such period plus (x) the amounts, if any, paid from the "Rate Stabilization Fund" established pursuant to the Electric System Resolution into the Electric System's Revenue Fund during such period (excluding from (x) amounts, if any, included in the Revenues for such period representing interest earnings transferred from the Rate Stabilization Fund to the Electric System's Revenue Fund pursuant to the Electric System Resolution) and minus (y) the amounts, if any, paid from the Electric System's Revenue Fund during such period.
+For any purpose of the Electric System Resolution that requires the computation of Gross Revenues or Revenues with respect to any period of time, "Gross Revenues" or "Revenues" includes such amounts derived by JEA from the ownership or operation of the Electric System during such period plus (x) the amounts, if any, paid from the "Rate Stabilization Fund" established pursuant to the Electric System Resolution fund to the Electric System's Revenue Fund pursuant to the Electric System Resolution fund to the Electric System's Revenue Fund pursuant to the Electric System Resolution and minus (y) the amounts, if any, paid from the Xate Stabilization Fund to the Electric System's Revenue Fund pursuant to the Electric System's Revenue Fund pursuant to the Electric System's Revenue Fund pursuant to the Electric System Resolution) and minus (y) the amounts, if any, paid from the Rate Stabilization Fund during such period.